seen = {}

 setTimeout(@frame, frameDelay - @_delayCompensation)

-The main animation frame method
+return @The main animation frame method

 frame : (t) =>

-create timestamp param even if requestAnimationFrame isn’t available
+return unless @_runningcreate timestamp param even if requestAnimationFrame isn’t available

 @_timestamp = t ? (@_timestamp + (@_msecDelay ?
 DEFAULT_FRAME_DELAY))